oreyesc/RepData_PeerAssessment1/PA1_template.md

 Fork/clone the [GitHub repository created for this assignment].
 You will submit this assignment by pushing your completed files into your forked repository on GitHub.
 The assignment submission will consist of the URL to your GitHub repository and the SHA-1 commit ID for your repository state.

-NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.
+> **NOTE**: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.

 ##Loading and preprocessing the data
 ***